 Canton in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
-A significant historical year for this entry is 1785.
+This memorial is listed in this topic list: Waterways & Vessels.
+A significant historical date for this entry is September 7, 1797.

 Credits.
-This page was last revised on April 17, 2021.
-It was originally submitted on December 31, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 1,377 times since then and 472 times this year.
-Photos: 1, 2, 3. submitted on December 31, 2012, by Don Morfe of Baltimore, Maryland.
-4, 5, 6. submitted on May 29, 2016, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 25, 2021.
+It was originally submitted on August 24, 2021, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 79 times since then and 28 times this year.
+Photos: 1, 2. submitted on August 24, 2021, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.